thirumurthis/Learnings/FunctionalProgramming/FunctionalProgram_java.md

     -  > f(x) = 2x and f(x) = x-1  ==> f(x) = 2x-1;
   - compose in java somehow works in reverse order
     - that is, the function passed to compose will be executed first and the outer function latter.

+  - Composition can be applied to any type of function other than mathematical function.
+  - In theory, any set of function can be composed as `long as each function returns the SAME type of DATA.`
+     - in below case we see the Integer is returned from one function to another.

 ```java
 package com.test.functions;